-With the launch of the new school year, in October 2019, an introduction seminar was held for the school staff of central Athens, to inform about the intended intervention and detect interested schools.
+With the launch of the new school year (Oct 2019), an introduction seminar was held for the school staff of central Athens, to inform about the intended intervention and detect interested schools.
 Three Primary Schools of Athens 36, 54, and 93 were chosen to do the intervention.

 The scenario was piloted in two 90-min sessions.
 However, spreading it in at least one more 90-min session would be more effective, especially because sensitive issues are dealt, that require a trustful relationship between the facilitator and the students.

 The scenario uses many methods that allow expression, group work and creativity, from kinetic exercises, to forming still images, brainstorming, improvisation, writing and drawing.
 In this sense students with various talents can equally participate.